daniel13306/Clipboard-/README.md

  * How to use?

+   - Download Clipboard+Installer.exe & Place it where you want to Download the Software.
-   - Download Clipboard+.rar & Unpack wherever you want, start Clipboard+.exe to get the Hotkey Setup.
+      After running the Installer & Downloading the software, start Clipboard+.exe for the Hotkey Setup.

+      NOTE: Why did i create a Downloader?: i cant upload files bigger than 25MB to GitHub.

  * Extend your Clipboard, Add 2 new Copy/Paste slots!